apache/trafficserver/doc/admin-guide/files/parent.config.en.rst

       parent is marked down and a new parent is selected to retry the request.
 The number of retries is controlled by ``max_unavailable_server_retries`` which is set to 1 by default.
     - ``both`` - This enables both ``simple_retry`` and ``unavailable_server_retry`` as described above.
+    - If not set, by default all response codes will be considered a success, and parents will not be retried based on any HTTP response code.

 .. _parent-config-format-simple-server-retry-responses: